raapperez/flutter-http-client-performance-test/README.md

 * All the Flutter's HTTP clients perform better than the native's one on the light scenario.
 * The native has the best performance on the heavy scenario.
-* Considering just Flutter HTTP clients, the best to the worst performance order is: HttpClient -> http -> dio.
+* Considering just Flutter HTTP clients, the best to the worst performance order is: **HttpClient** -> **http** -> **dio**.
 That can be correlated to the amount of features these libs have.
 * We can assume the native performs better on the heavy scenario because it has one extra thread to process the HTTP requests.

 ## Additional thoughts

-Despite dio has the worst performance compared to the other Flutter's clients, it adds lots of features and improves the development experience.
+Despite **dio** has the worst performance compared to the other Flutter's clients, it adds lots of features and improves the development experience.
-Using a simpler HTTP client but adding similar features would make them perform closer to dio.
+Using a simpler HTTP client but adding similar features would make them perform closer to **dio**.

-The native solution could look a good way to go, but on this case, it is necessary to implement and maintain additional logic on native's side.
+The **native** solution could look a good way to go, but on this case, it is necessary to implement and maintain additional logic on native's side.